 Do you serve salad at Thanksgiving?
 I think it’s a trend we should start.
 Also, sharing is caring, so be sure to pin this recipe on Pinterest. 🙂 Thanks for reading!

-A simple salad that captures the best flavors of autumn and winter, dressed in an orange maple vinaigrette
+A simple salad that captures the best flavors of autumn and winter, tossed in an orange maple vinaigrette dressing

 - 1 bunch kale chopped